 STANDARDIZED TEST RESULTS

-All Brookfield students take the SAT 10 standardized test on a yearly basis.
-The SAT 10 is a highly regarded nationally normed measurement of school achievement.
+All Brookfield students in grades 1 - 8 take the SAT 10 or the ACT Aspire standardized test each spring.
+These assessments are highly regarded nationally-normed measurement of school achievement.
 The national average score on this test is 50, from a possible 100.
-The class mean scores for Brookfield students typically place in the 90's.
+The class mean scores for Brookfield students typically place far above average.

 GIFTED and TALENTED SCREENING